 Art Supply Storage

-Shoe organizers aren’t just good for headphones!
-They’re perfect for storing art supplies, especially when you find the organizers with clear pockets so your kiddos can see through to spot the exact item they need.
+Shoe organizers aren’t just good for headphone storage in the classroom!
+They’re also a cheap classroom storage option for storing art supplies, especially when you find the organizers with clear pockets so your kiddos can see through to spot the exact item they need.
 Bonus?
 You can store all of your markers upside down in a shoe organizer, so they don’t dry out as quickly.

 Yes, we know it’s basic.
 But while many teachers are already using tray labels to let students know how to find things, we sometimes forget that labels help US too!